shineyruan/shineyruan.github.io/content/posts/Projects/f1tenth-labs/f1tenth-lab6/index.md

 The Pure Pursuit algorithm with the vehicle running in 5m/s.
 Green trajectory is the pre-recorded waypoints; red dot is the goal waypoint for the vehicle; blue dot is the current position of the vehicle (using ground truth position in simulator).
 {{< youtube Qs2StzvzXHw >}}

+The Pure Pursuit algorithm was also successfully run in the real world.
+The following experiment was conducted in the 2nd floor of Levine Hall at the University of Pennsylvania.
+{{<youtube t9NOFv8BmfY>}}

 ## References
 F1/10 Autonomous Racing Lecture: Pure Pursuit
 {{< youtube r_FEKkeN_fg >}}